 First of all, we have to sow the seeds in portrays.

-After 4-6 weeks after sowing, we have to transplant the seedlings into proper
+After 4-6 weeks of sowing, we have to transplant the seedlings into proper

-containers or grow bags that are convenient to the place where we intend to grow.
+containers or grow bags that are convenient for the place where we intend to grow.

 Select the Grow bags or containers with proper drainage of water.